ubccr/xdmod-supremm/docs/customization.md

 The new application definitions will impact jobs that are ingested after the file is changed and will not change the data for jobs that are already loaded into XDMoD.

-#### Updating applications of older jobs
+#### Updating application category for existing jobs

-If you want to back-populate the data for older jobs, then you can reset the database and re-ingest all jobs, or you can run an SQL update statement to update the application for existing jobs.
+If you want to back-populate the data for jobs that were previously ingested into XDMoD then you can either (1) reset the database and re-ingest all jobs, or (2) you can run an SQL update statement to update the application for existing jobs.
+Running an SQL update statement will typically be faster.

+Instructions for reseting and re-ingesting data are in [extending.md#4-re-ingest-data-into-xdmod](Section 4 of the data mapping extending guide).

+Instructions for running the SQL update statement are below.  **Always make sure to create a backup of the SQL database before running
+SQL updates.**

 For example, if you had updated the `application.json` with the following 'new'
 application: